-- Second Course/Section/Clerkship Failure After a second course/section/clerkship failure, the student will meet with SPC who will review prior remediation plan(s).
+- Second Course/Clerkship Failure: After a second course/clerkship failure, the student will meet with SPC who will review prior remediation plan(s).
 Additional resources may be involved in the meeting and within the revised remediation plan.
-All resources that are brought to bear in order to assist a student are at the discretion of the chair. - Third Course/Section/Clerkship Failure or National Board Exam Failure After a third course/section/clerkship failure, any failure of a national board examination, failure to comply with the previously approved remediation plan, or any professionalism concern for behaviors not fitting for a physician, the student will be notified via email/digital letter of a required meeting with the full SPC for review.
+All resources that are brought to bear in order to assist a student are at the discretion of the chair - Third Exam/Course/Clerkship Failure or National Board Exam Failure: After a third exam/course/clerkship failure, any failure of a national board examination, failure to comply with the previously approved remediation plan, or any professionalism concern for behaviors not fitting for a physician, the student will be notified via email/digital letter of a required meeting with the full SPC for review.